What we fund

 Sectors we support

-Community and voluntary organisations who can demonstrate a track record of working with young offenders.
-Whilst your organisation might work with a wider group of young people than young people with criminal convictions, our funding can only be used to support a project aimed specifically at young offenders.
-Projects aimed at young people that include young offenders are not eligible.
+Community and voluntary organisations who can demonstrate a track record of working with young people caught in the criminal justice system or who are at a high risk of entering it.
+Whilst your organisation might work with a wider group of young people, our funding can only be used to support a project aimed specifically at young people caught in the criminal justice system or at a high risk of entering it.
+Projects aimed at young people that simply include these groups are not eligible.

 If you are interested in applying to us for funding please check our eligibility criteria (what we do and don’t fund) carefully to make sure your work fits our current focus.